olympic-gym/olympic-gym.github.io/_posts/2020-09-23-AdvicesofNakerahPodcasts.md

    3. Improve your programming level
    4. Start applying what you have learned to real-life scenarios
    5. Patience, because often the first bug will not be easy

+* #### Operational technology

+   1. Understanding network Security
+   2. Understanding embedded systems security
+   3. Basics of Electrical Engineering and Production Engineering to be aware of the work enviroment
+   4. OT protocols
+   6. https://www.robertmlee.org/a-collection-of-resources-for-getting-started-in-icsscada-cybersecurity/ free sources to get into OT security